acri-nb/EV-Deconvolution/README.md

 These directories contain scripts used to generate the figures presented in the paper.

-- `Figure_2/` – Used to generate Figure 2
+- `Figure_2-3/` – Used to generate Figures 2 and 3
 - `Figure 5/` – Used to generate Figure 5
 - `Figures_1_6_7/` – Used to generate Figures 1, 6, and 7
 - `Figure_4.R` – Used to generate Figure 4
 - `FIGURE_S2.R` - Used to generate Supplementary Figure S2
+-  `FIGURE_S1.R` - Used to generate Supplementary Figure S1

 ---